+Staying safe online extends beyond social media to every part of your business that operates online.
 Here are some steps you can follow to deal with private information that is floating around in public:

-1) Be careful what you post in the first place.
+- Be careful what you post in the first place.
 For example, you should not post personal mobile phone numbers.
 Train your employees and clients not to post personal information to the internet, but rather send it privately to the specific requester.
 Another thing to be careful of is information getting inadvertently posted with content.
 Double check blog posts before you send them live to make sure they don’t have a lingering phone number, email address or, for that matter, inappropriate language from an earlier draft.
 If you must post a mailing address, use a PO box or office address, never a personal one.

-2) Check to make sure you haven’t been hacked.
+- Check to make sure you haven’t been hacked.
 For individuals, the site haveibeenpwned.com records data breaches and allows you to check if you have a compromised account so you can change the password immediately.
 Popular sites are the most likely to be breached, so change your password on those regularly.
 This includes things like Facebook, LinkedIn, etc.

-5) Consider simply deleting Facebook posts and tweets by a cut-off date.
+- Consider deleting Facebook posts and Tweets by a cut-off date.
 For Twitter in particular, posts tend to be in the moment and ephemeral, and may not be relevant in the future.
-Deleting anything more than few months old can prevent people from going through your old posts looking for ammunition or finding outdated information that could be embarrassing.
+Deleting anything more than a few months old can prevent people from going through your old posts looking for ammunition or finding outdated information that could be embarrassing.